naturalis/mebioda/doc/week1/w1p1/w1p1_mebarcoding.md

    the **descending** option.
 Move the last two columns of the sheet after column A.
 6. Save the files as text csv: `CPotus.csv`

-As you can see the CPotus.csv has duplicate rows which need to be removed.
+As you can see the CPotus.csv has duplicate rows, which need to be removed.

-The uniq.pl script provided will remove the duplicate rows
+The [uniq.pl](uniq.pl) script provided will remove the duplicate rows

 7. Open the terminal: